-The Al Yamamah (Al Yamamah is a region of Saudi Arabia) project is the largest British defence export package in history and one of the most controversial.
-As prime contractor, British Aerospace (BAe) is responsible for managing the project, although production is shared both with its partners in Germany and Italy and among hundreds of smaller subcontractors.
+The Al Yamamah (Al Yamamah is a region of Saudi Arabia) project is the largest British defence export package in history and one of the most controversial.22 As prime contractor, British Aerospace (BAe) is responsible for managing the project, although production is shared both with its partners in Germany and Italy and among hundreds of smaller subcontractors.
 The project 'began' in September 1985-although it has its roots in the sale of British military aircraft to the Kingdom of Saudi Arabia in the 1960s-with an initial agreement between the British and Saudi governments, followed by a formal Memorandum of Understanding (MOU) in February 1986.
-The primary contract value has been estimated at approximately \$7.6 billion, but the value of the total package (phases I and II, plus life-cycle support) is thought to be nearer \$20 billion.
-The British Government purchased the aircraft from BAe and dispatched them, along with spare parts, missiles and trainers, to Riyadh in return for oil shipments.
-As a region of the region of the part of the property of the pr
+The primary contract value has been estimated at approximately \$7.6 billion, but the value of the total package (phases I and II, plus life-cycle support) is thought to be nearer \$20 billion.23 The British Government purchased the aircraft from BAe and dispatched them, along with spare parts, missiles and trainers, to Riyadh in return for oil shipments.24